Freiling87/CCU/CCU/Scratchpad.md

 Like Doctor heal, but at a Blood Bag level.
 ####			C	Mouseover Price
 Show price to heal targeted agent before selection
-###			H	Improve Relations w/ Faction 1-4
-New
-Costs $1000, improves your relations with that faction
 ###			H	Quest Giver
 New
 ###			H	Refill Guns